awsdocs/amazon-transcribe-developer-guide/doc_source/streaming-client.md

     /**
-     * Create a TranscribeStreamingRetryClient with given credential and configuration *
-     * @param creds    Creds to use for transcription
-     * @param endpoint Endpoint to use for transcription
-     * @param region   Region to use for transcriptions
-     * @throws URISyntaxException if the endpoint is not a URI */ public TranscribeStreamingRetryClient(AwsCredentialsProvider creds, String endpoint, Region region) throws URISyntaxException {
+     * Create a TranscribeStreamingRetryClient with given credential and configuration */ public TranscribeStreamingRetryClient(AwsCredentialsProvider creds, String endpoint, Region region) throws URISyntaxException {